tbrechner/Nassau-BOE-ASC-parser/README.md

 # Nassau BOE ASC parser

+# Data Visualizations

+Utilizing the files I parsed, I created [this](https://public.tableau.com/shared/Q7X69RX7F?:display_count=n&:origin=viz_share_link) visualization of results from an August 2022 NY state senate district 7 primary election using Tableau.
+I also created visualizations on Datawrapper for [an August 2022 NY gubernatorial primary](https://datawrapper.dwcdn.net/7pWT3/5/), [an August 2022 NY Congressional district 3 primary](https://datawrapper.dwcdn.net/fjA27/5/), and [an August 2022 NY state senate district 7 primary](https://datawrapper.dwcdn.net/h3b3e/14/).

-The Nassau County Board of Elections provides election data in the form of hard to read .asc files.
-This Python scripts converts them to CSV files.
+The Nassau County Board of Elections provides election data in the form of hard-to-read .asc files.
+This Python script converts them to CSV files.

 Make sure to configure the `asc_directory` and `csv_directory` variables with relevant paths on your computer.
 Also, this parser requires the Python library pandas.